weakish/docs-en/views/sms-guide.md

 - The phone number is not valid or does not exist. <br/>End users buy new phones, change carriers and cancel contracts.
 When filling in a form, users fill in their phone number incorrectly.
 Due to these factors, there are always some invalid numbers in any database of users.
 - The receiving phone is turned off or otherwise unavailable. <br/>If the user is out of reach, then the message will not be delivered to the handset at that moment.
 Generally, carriers work with a "store and forward" model in which they hold a message from 48 to 72 hours and if the phone is unavailable for this period, then the message will be discarded.
 - The phone number can't receive the SMS, possibly because it is not a mobile number or is blocked.
 - The content of the message is in violation of the carrier's rules.
-See [Local Messaging Regulations and Requirements](#Local-Messaging-Regulations-and-Requirements).
+See [Local Messaging Regulations and Restrictions](#local-messaging-regulations-and-restrictions).
 - Too many messages are sent too quickly.

 ## Troubleshooting Undelivered Messages